Publication date: 04.05.2017

 Number of pages: 0

-In Children of Jocasta, Natalie Haynes reimagines the Oedipus and Antigone stories from the perspectives of two of the women who have often been overlooked; retelling the myth to reveal a new side of an ancient story.
+In The Children of Jocasta, Natalie Haynes takes a fresh perspective on an ancient story, reimagining in gripping prose how the Oedipus and Antigone stories would look if the oft-overlooked female characters took centre stage.
+Retelling the myth to reveal a new side of an ancient story . . .

 Jocasta is just fifteen when she is told that she must marry the King of Thebes, an old man she has never met.
 Her life has never been her own, and nor will it be, unless she outlives her strange, absent husband.